Is it Possible to Postpone my CFA® Ex ...

 If you studied for the recommended amount of time, but still didn’t pass the exam, it’s important to evaluate how you studied and explore whether you can make your study time more efficient in the future.

 The most common question new students have is whether to study with the original textbooks or use more efficient other preparatory materials.
 This is a very important question because it impacts how efficient your study time will be utilized.
 It’s also important to recognize that the answer to this question is different for everyone and depends on each person’s unique learning style and preferences.

 Before answering this question, carefully consider what your experience is with the major topics on the CFA exam.

 If you have a bachelor’s degree, but didn’t major in Accounting or Finance, you can still register to take the CFA exam, but you’re learning curve will be incredibly steep.
-For students in this category, you may need to study well in excess of the 300 hours and should spend extra time reading the original material from the CFA Institute textbooks in addition to any CFA prep course you might consider.
+For students in this category, you may need to study well in excess of the 300 hours and should spend extra time reading the original material from CFA Institute textbooks in addition to any CFA exam prep course you might consider.

 For students that already have a strong background in some of the accounting and finance material, it might make sense for you to consider a mix of study methods that might be more efficient for you.

 It’s really not a smart use of your time to re-read topic areas that you already have a strong mastery.
 The key to using your time more efficiently is by regularly practicing test questions from a quality prep course provider.